Home

 • Performing background subtraction.

-Part I: Identifying outliers
+Part I: Identifying outliers and merge files

 On the right side of the window, you can see how every data file compares to every other datafile.
 The rows and columns correspond to the data files (hence the diagonal line is just white, since you are comparing a data file to itself).
 A green box indicates that the two data files are similar, while a red box indicates that they are different.
-By clicking a red or green box you can see the two data files plotted against each other, as well as their residuals.
+By clicking a red or green box, you can see the two data files plotted against each other, as well as their residuals.

 The table at the bottom shows how the two data files compare in three statistical tests.
 They are determined to be "different" (red) if the p-value in two of the tests are below a certain threshold.
 Determine which data files are outliers and exclude them from the data set in the main window by "unchecking" them.
+(Hint).
+After identifying and deselecting the outliers, go to the "Processing" section and click "Merge".
+This creates a new file called "merge_001.dat".
+Primus automatically takes care of error propagation.
+When you have generated the averaged data, go to "file" and click "close all".

-Part II: Merging and background subtraction
+Part II: Background subtraction

 Inspecting the subtracted data